n-apps/ScoreCounter/README.md

 1. Clone the repository (or a fork of it).
 Follow the instructions [here](http://help.github.com/fork-a-repo/)
 2. The app uses Google Firebase, to be able to build it you need to:
    1. Create a Project on https://console.firebase.google.com/
-   2. Download the `google-services.json`
-   3. Place it in the projects `app` directory as shown on the firebase page
+   2. Install Firebase CLI https://firebase.google.com/docs/cli and execute `firebase login`
+   3. Install Flutter and Flutterfire CLI https://firebase.google.com/docs/flutter/setup
+   4. Run `flutterrfire configure` after checkout or after changing firebase dependencies.
 3. If you get an error related to signingConfigs go to your `app\build.gradle` and remove all settings related to `signingConfigs` since you do need to build signed releses of the app (alternatively create appropriate configs).
-4. Open the project in Android Studio an start working
+4. Open the project in Android Studio an start working.
+5. Install following plugin for localization https://plugins.jetbrains.com/plugin/13666-flutter-intl or run `flutter --no-color pub global run intl_utils:generate` after changes in`lib/l10n/`.
+6. Run command to generate json models and assets resources: `flutter pub run build_runner build --delete-conflicting-outputs`.
+You also can use script for this action in `tools/` directory.
-5. Send me a "pull request" from your repo - see instructions [here](https://help.github.com/articles/creating-a-pull-request-from-a-fork/)
+7. Send me a "pull request" from your repo - see instructions [here](https://help.github.com/articles/creating-a-pull-request-from-a-fork/)

 #### Helping Translate